 What is a flame failure device?

-Many gas cooktops are now fitted with a device whereby the gas will automatically cut out or reignite if the flame goes out.
+It's a device which means the gas will automatically cut out or reignite if the flame goes out.
 This feature should be standard equipment, but unfortunately not all models are fitted with this.
-Models without flame failure generally cost a little less but this shouldn't tempt you into buying one – if the flame goes out, gas can escape silently and invisibly, building up in the room.
+If the flame goes out, gas can escape silently and invisibly, building up in the room, which is why new models sold after 1 July 2017 require a flame failure device.

 How can I check for flame failure?